Do you want to improve your WordPress search with SearchWP?

 How to Install and Set Up SearchWP

-Upon activation, you need to visit the Settings » SearchWP page and then click on the ‘License’ menu option.
+Upon activation, go to SearchWP » Settings and then click on the ‘General’ tab.

-If your WordPress theme already has a search box, then you don’t need to make any further changes.
-If your site doesn’t already have a search box, then it’s easy to add one.
+If your WordPress theme already has a search box, then it’ll start using your new SearchWP algorithm automatically.
+If your theme doesn’t have a search box, then it’s easy to add one.

-Simply head over to Appearance » Widgets and find the section where you want to add your search bar, such as the Right Sidebar section.
+Simply head over to Appearance » Widgets and find the section where you want to add a search bar, such as the sidebar or similar section.